Kyrgyzstan, Uzbekistan and the Silk Road View Basket

 Explore Uzbekistan, Kyrgyzstan and the fabled cities of the Silk Road

-Next, travel across the desert steppe to Khiva, once a slave‐trading Khanate, and the most intact and homogenous of these three ancient cities.
+Next comes Bukhara, one of the great Silk Route cities of central Asia and two days allows ample time to see the principal sights and make your own discoveries.
+A long drive across the steppe is ancient Khiva, once a slavetrading Khanate and the most intact of the three ancient cities.
 Within its baked mud brick walls, visit a wonderful carpet and textile workshop and see some stunning vernacular architecture, exploring a number of mosques, madrasas and mausoleums.
+On the final leg of your Central Asian adventure, fly back to Tashkent from nearby Urgench.

 Steve Mortimer heads up Byroads Travel and will be your host on this tour.
 Steve has more than 30 years in the travel industry and has travelled to well over 120 countries.
 He has worked with a number of well‐known Australian and UK adventure travel companies including 13 years as a Product Manager and Operations Director for Peregrine Adventures.
 In addition to researching and developing holidays in many different regions of the world Steve has led a great number of trips to some of the world’s most interesting, exotic and out of the way places.